semerdjianmary/semerdjianmary.github.io/_portfolio/portfolio-1.md

 excerpt: "Identifies emails or text messages as spam or ham<br/>"
 collection: portfolio
 ---
-Machine Learning Based Spam Detection that will be able to identify emails or text messages as spam or ham.
-The project aimed to understand complex Machine Learning Model Algorithms, as well as being able to train and test a big dataset.
-Lastly, creating a Graphical User Interface for Spam-Identifier.
+Machine Learning-Based Spam Detection that will be able to identify emails or text messages as spam or ham.
+The project aimed to understand complex Machine Learning Model Algorithms, as well as being able to train and test an extensive dataset.
+Lastly, a graphic user interface for spam-identifier was created.
 [Link to Spam Identifier Project](https://github.com/sliu62/Spam-Identifier)
 <br>
 <br>